 6. Jeans that are threadbare or torn must not be worn.

-7. Use of any form of female ornaments like ear rings, neck laces, bangles and bracelets are prohibited.
+7. Use of any form of female ornaments like earrings, necklaces, bangles, and bracelets is prohibited.

 8. Native attires that conform to the above standards are allowed.